daherb/mulle-spatial/grammar/SpatialEng.lagda.md

 a translation from the abstract types into English descriptions of the scenes.
 This translation is roughly equivalent to using GF to linearize an abstract syntax tree using a concrete grammar.
+A linearization, sometimes also called a pretty-printer or un-parser is a translation from an abstract representation, usually an abstract syntax tree, back into a string representation.
+Here we try to define a translation from the types we defined in our abstract module into strings.
+For English this is directly possible.
+For other languages, intermediate steps are possible.

 We again start by defining a new module.
 In addition we load the "abstract" module and the built-in strings.